yahoo/redislite/CONTRIBUTING.md

 Try and include the following information:

 * What is your environment?
+* If the redislite package is installed, run "python -m redislite.debug" and paste the output into the issue.
 * What steps will reproduce the issue?
 * What were you expecting to happen?
-* If the redislite python module installed, include the output of the debug module, which can be obtained by running:

-    python -m redislite.debug
+* If the redislite python module installed, include the output of the debug module, which can be obtained by running: python -m redislite.debug

 # Contributing to RedisLite

 See the [Contributing Section of the documentation](http://redislite.readthedocs.org/en/latest/topic/contributing.html) for details of how to contribute to Redislite.